unibas-tilics/tilics/articles/article-032-deadlock.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
 Imagine an uncontrolled intersection without any traffic signs.
 Here, drivers have to respect the priority to the right system.
 In the situation shown in the left picture, none of the cars can continue.
-In practice this is solved by one driver giving up their priority using a hand-sign.
+In practice, this is solved by one driver giving up his priority using a hand-sign.

-A similar situation can occur when several computer processes running in parallell want to access shared resources.
+A similar situation can occur when several computer processes running in parallel want to access shared resources.
 In a *circular wait* scenario, processes block each other from continuing execution as they wait for a resource held by one of their peers.

-Since computer processes cannot hand wave at ech other, clear rules are needed to avoid this situation in the first place.
+Since computer processes cannot hand wave at each other, clear rules are needed to avoid this situation in the first place.
 <!-- END BODY -->